-Section 71 is another situation of Quasi Contract, when a person is finder of goods.
+Section 71 is another situation of quasi contract when a person is the finder of goods.

-Finder of goods to a person who finds goods belonging to another and takes the goods into his custody.
-Although as between the finder and the owner of the goods there is no contract, yet the following responsibility has been fixed by section 71, on the finder of goods.
+Finder of goods is a person who finds goods belonging to another and takes the goods into his custody.
+Although, as between the finder and the owner of the goods, there is no contract, yet the following responsibility has been fixed by section 71 on the finder of goods.

-The position of finder of goods is similar as of the Bailee.
+The position of the finder of goods is similar to the bailee.

 The finder of goods is bound to take as much care of goods as a man of ordinary prudence would do.

-It may be noted that the position of finder of goods is that of a Bailee only against the true owner of the goods and he is bound to return the goods to the owner.
+It may be noted that the position of the finder of goods is that of a bailee only against the true owner of the goods, and he is bound to return the goods to the owner.
 Finder’s title is better than everybody except the true owner.

-When finder of goods return the property to the true owner then he is entitled to get the expenses from the true owner which he has expended regarding the goods.
+When a finder of goods returns the property to the true owner, then he is entitled to get the expenses from the true owner, which he has expended regarding the goods.

 5. Liability of Person to Whom Money Is Paid, or Thing Delivered, by Mistake or Under Coercion